-Australian armoured vehicles, including personnel carriers and Centurion tanks, provided essential support to infantry during the Vietnam War.
+Australian armoured vehicles, including armoured personnel carriers (APCs) and Centurion tanks, provided essential support to infantry during the Vietnam War.
 Despite enduring extreme tropical climates and constant threats from mines, these units effectively neutralised enemy fortifications.
 Their deployment proved decisive, significantly reducing casualties.

 Armoured personnel carriers